ZachWolpe/MLAGA/README.md

 ### Additional notes

-The `GCP - Google Cloud Platform` code is not used here, but is available as an alternative to `AWS`.
+1. The `GCP - Google Cloud Platform` code is not used here, but is available as an alternative to `AWS`.
 The APIs are almost identical.
+2. A "softer" explanation is available on my [Medium](https://medium.com/@zachcolinwolpe).

 ---
 ```